G6EJD/ESP32-e-Paper-Weather-Display/README.md

 5. Save your files.

 NOTE: See schematic for the wiring diagram, all displays are wired the same, so wire a 7.5" the same as a 4.2", 2.9" or 1.54" display!
 Both 2.13" TTGO T5 and 2.7" T5S boards come pre-wired.
+The 3.7" FireBeetle example contains wiring details.

 The Battery monitor assumes the use of a Lolin D32 board which uses GPIO-35 as an ADC input, also it has an on-board 100K+100K voltage divider directly connected to the Battery terminals.
 On other boards, you will need to change the analogRead(35) statement to your board e.g. (39) and attach a voltage divider to the battery terminals.
 The TTGO T5 and T5S boards already contain the resistor divider on the correct pin.
+The FireBeetle has a battery monitor on GPIO-36.

 Compile and upload the code - Enjoy!